ianroberts/advent-of-code/2024/24/README.md

 Part 1 is the python code in `circuit.py`.

-For part 2, I converted the input into CSV format - the connections become this (with the OP name converted to lower case):
+For part 2, I converted the input into CSV format - the connections become this (with the OP name converted to lower case, but I guess that wasn't really necessary in the end):

 `a OP b -> c` → `c,"a,b",op`